jimbn/Challenge-05-work-day-scheduler/README.md

 # Challenge 05 - Work Day Scheduler

-This project is to create a password generator with the use of HTML, CSS and JS.
-When the page is loaded, you will be presented with a title of "Password Generator", an empty text box with the heading of "Generate a Password", and a button labeled as "Generate Password".

-When 'clicking' the button, you will be prompted with a series of questions to ask for the following:
-- minimum password length
-- maximum password length
-- if the password contains lowercase letters, uppercase letters, numbers and/or Special Characters.

-Once criteria for the password have been selected, the randomized password will be printed onto the text box.
+This project is to create a scheduler for the current day, with the timeframe being from 9AM to 5PM.
+When opening the scheduler, the title is displayed as well as the current day and date.
+Scrolling down the user will be presented with time blocks from 9AM to 5PM.
+The column of each block is the time block, textbox and a save button.
+Each textbox is color-coded to indicate if the time block is in the past, present or future.
+When editing the textbox, clicking on the save button will save the added event into local storage.

 ## Built With
 * HTML